AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 content of a circle).
 Differential and integral

-mathematical tool for applications in physics, natural science
+tool for applications in physics, science and technology.

 Actual infinity as a term expressing the size,